JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 | one instance at a given latency | `RUN_INST_SYN_AND_UPDATE_CACHE` | the coarse sweep and hotspot mini-sweeps |
 | the whole multi-MAIN design | `SYN_TOOL.SYN_AND_REPORT_TIMING_MULTIMAIN` | each planned-sweep iteration, the pin-and-confirm confirmation, `--comb` characterization |
 | the final bitstream | `GENERATE_FINAL_BITSTREAM` | `--pins` builds |

+**Parallelism is a memory budget.** Per-function delay measurement and the coarse sweep run several synthesis jobs at once through a `ThreadPool` sized by `GET_NUM_PROCESSES()` — `-j/--jobs` if given, else `config/num_processes.cfg`, else 4.
+Every job is a whole vendor tool process, so the peak is N x that tool's per-run footprint.
+Most backends are small enough that the default is fine; Efinity is not. `efx_pnr` builds a complete Titanium routing graph for each leaf and peaks near 3.7GB resident doing it, so four at once exhausts a 16GB machine.
+Worse, the kernel's OOM killer picks by `oom_score_adj`, so what dies is typically a browser or editor rather than the build, and the build fails later with a confusing missing-`.timing.rpt` error. `-j 1` is the fix there.

 `SET_MEASURED_DELAY_FROM_REPORT` turns a per-function report into `Logic.delay` (integer tenths of a nanosecond, `DELAY_UNIT_MULT`), records its